jvtoppa/detectabee/README.md

 ![Detect-a-bee](beebox.png)

 This project is part of ongoing research at **NEEPC-UFSCar**.
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
 The author of this codepiece would like to acknowledge:

 - **NEEPC-UFSCar** - Research center providing project support
 - **OpenCV Community** - ArUco marker detection library